mudita/MuditaOS/doc/boot_and_update.md

    and reads all assets and files from it.

-5. updating from old style partitioning (1 partition) to new partition scheme (2 partitions)
+5. updating from old style partitioning (1 partition) to new partition scheme (2 partitions).
+In case of problems see pt 6.

 switch the phone to MSC mode (bootloader option 4)